 I remember when I was first learning about investing.
-I was having a conversation with a veteran investment advisor about high-yield bonds.
+I was having a conversation with another advisor about high-yield bonds.
 His approach went something like this:

 Live off the coupon!
 If you hold the high-yield bonds forever, who cares if the bonds fluctuate in value!?

 The above logic is rife with problems.
 Most obviously, high-yield bonds do far more than fluctuate in value.
 They can (and tend to) outright default.
 (This means you lose your entire investment, forever!)

 Also, high-yield bonds love to sink in value at the same time stocks lose money – making high-yield bonds a poor diversifier against equities.